LABORA-INF-UFG/fa-5glena/README.md

       "sim_results" - where network and FA simulation results will be stored.	<br />
    After installation of 5G-LENA, a 4th subdirectory named "ns-3-dev" will be generated in this directory.
 5. Find other installation steps in each directory's configuration file.
 See in 5glena, fa, shared_memory directories.
-6. The file "run_project.py" is placed in the root directory "myproject".
+6. The files "net_fetch_sort.cc", "net_select_stats.cc" and "run_project.py" are placed in the root directory "myproject".

 This project was created in Anaconda, following the structure: "anaconda3/envs/fa_5glena/myproject", where "myproject" is the root dirctory that contains subdirectories: FA, ns-3-dev, shared_memory and sim_results.